 The final location site of your air cooled refrigerator or freezer must provide a large quantity of cool, clean air.
 All refrigeration systems operate most efficiently and trouble-free with cool, dry air circulation.
 Avoid locations near heat and moisture generating equipment including ovens, cooking ranges, fryers, dishwashers, steam kettles, etc., or in direct sunlight (where temperatures can exceed 100°F).
-Do not select a location in an unheated room or area where temperatures may drop below 55°F. Air supply to the condensing unit is equally important-restricting the air flow will result in excessive heat load on the condensing unit and adversely affect its operation.
+Do not select a location in an unheated room or area where temperatures may drop below 55°F. Air supply to the condensing unit is equally important.
+Restricting the air places an excessive heat load on the condensing unit and adversely effect its operation.